 Be extremely attentive to bounty posts and threads.
 This’s a very common method of increasing media and community awareness by asking people to share something positive about the project.
-Bounty posts are not always indicating that the project is a scam, but a successful project with an experts team will not need this kind of techniques for grabbing attention.
+Bounty posts are not always indicating that the project is a scam, but a successful project with an expert team will not need this kind of technique for grabbing attention.

 ICOs, where experts are working, will send press-releases to cover the required media and will build up hype through this method.

 3. Check VC investments and the stage of the project

 Sure, there is no certain point which is considered to be an ideal time for starting an ICO.
 Sometimes there is only a white paper and a roadmap and sometimes there is already a beta version of the product.

 Everyone understands that it’s much safer to invest in a project, which is going to be launched in the nearest period.
 In general, investors are giving money to projects that have at least some lines of code.
 But, of course, there are many examples of successful projects that launched an ICO without having nothing but white paper.